akash02ab/dsa/Hashing/countDistinctElement.md

 3. decrement the `count` value if frequency of element is other than `1` (it means that the element is repeated)

-4. slide the window and remove the *first* element in the window and add *next* element to the window
+4. slide the window and remove the *first* element from the window and add *next* element to the window

 5. also update the `hash` frequency for the elements removed and added